chamilo/chamilo-munin/README.md

 this file to be there, so make sure you don't clean your /tmp/ directory and then regenerate those files only the next day or so, as your charts would be empty during that time.

-It shouldn't be unnecessary to execute those scripts as root.
-Feel free to update that if you are sure of what users can access whatever folder you put your Munin scripts in.

 While you are configuring the rest, below, these scripts are likely to already be run once, but if you want to make sure they can, just execute the scripts